samumantha/EODIE/docs/Use.rst

 | Not all shapefiles use `id` as the fieldname for the ID field, it can be `ID`, `PlotID`,`FieldID`,`plotnumber`, etc. The possibilities are endless.
 Therefore EODIE cannot find the right field automatically and it has to be given by the user.
 You may examine available fieldnames with the auxiliary script `examine_shapefile.py` (see also :ref:`auxfiles`).

 | ``--input``
 | The file extension of the input file provided in --shp.
-Supported extensions are .shp, .gpkg, .geojson, .csv and .fgb
+Supported extensions are .shp, .gpkg, .geojson, .csv and .fgb.
+If you are using GeoPackage, bear in mind there can be only one layer within.
 | **type:** String
 | **default:** .shp